Couples could now save an extra £20,000 of inheritance tax (IHT), as the residence nil rate band (RNRB) increased in April 2018.

 If you have not reviewed your estate planning in the light of the RNRB, it makes sense to do so.
 The RNRB can encourage deathbed gifts, as outlined above.
 In some instances, it can also mean couples should revise their wills to avoid leaving everything to the survivor on first death.

-Come and talk to us about Inheritance Tax planning and IHT strategies – call us on 01273 774855 or email us by clicking here.
+Come and talk to us about Inheritance Tax planning and IHT strategies – contact us to arrange a meeting with one of our Expert IFAs.